 What is its name?
 What is it for?
 4. IMMUNISATION Has the student ever had a tetanus immunisation/injection?
 If YES, list date of last tetanus injection YES NO Has the student ever had a MMR (Mumps, measles and Rubella) immunisation/injection?
 YES NO 5.
 COVID 19 VACCINATED If YES, please provide a copy of your son/daughters vaccination card/MOH certificate record YES NO If NO, do you intend on getting your child/ren vaccinated YES NO 6.
 VISION AND HEARING Does the student have trouble hearing?
 YES NO Does the student wear a hearing aid?
 YES NO Does the student have trouble with their vision or seeing?
 YES NO Does the student wear glasses or contacts?
 YES NO Does student have any bed wetting problems?
 YES NO 7.
-PERMISSION FOR GIVING MEDICATION AT SCHOOL Sometimes it may be necessary for the nurse to consider giving students medicine at school ol Please sign below if you agree to the nurse giving the student the following: I give permission for the School Nurse to give Paracetamol/ Panadol YES NO I give permission for the School Nurse to give Ibrufen YES NO I give permission for the School Nurse to give Loratadine (allergy) YES NO 8.
-MENTAL HEALTH CONDITION / COUNSELLING / INTERVENTION / MEDICATION Has the student in the past had any Mental Health issues that required counselling and/or medication YES NO Does the student currently have any Mental Health issues that require counselling and/or medication YES NO If you have recorded 'yes' please use a separate piece of paper to explain what the m condition is and what the level of education/counselling/intervention was/is required.
-Parent/Guardian Signature alth Please print your name

-In case of a serious illness or accident students will be taken to a doctor for care.
-An ambulance may be called if necessary.
-A parent/guardian will also be called, so please ensure that the school has your most current contact details.
+PERMISSION FOR GIVING MEDICATION AT SCHOOL Sometimes it may be necessary for the nurse to consider giving students medicine at schoo Please sign below if you agree to the nurse giving the student the following: I I give permission for the School Nurse to give Paracetamol/ Panadol YES NO I give permission for the School Nurse to give Ibrufen YES NO I give permission for the School Nurse to give Loratadine (allergy) YES NO 8.
+MENTAL HEALTH CONDITION / COUNSELLING / INTERVENTION / MEDICATION Has the student in the past had any Mental Health issues that required counselling and/or medication YES NO Does the student currently have any Mental Health issues that require counselling and/or medication YES NO If you have recorded 'yes' please use a separate piece of paper to explain what the m ontal bo alth condition is and what the level of education/counselling/intervention was/is required.
+Parent/Guardian Signature aitii Please print your name In case of a serious illness or accident students will be taken to a doctor for care.
+An ambula nce may be called contact details.